natevw/sdcard/README.md

 Note that all read/write requests are serialized internally.
 So it is okay to request a block read immediately after starting a write request to the same block; your read will see the data from your write. *However* note that this serialization is on a request-by-request basis and e.g. if you write updated block data in a read callback **you** are responsible for making sure no other conflicting writes have been queued for that particular block in the meantime!

-(**TBD**: No caching is currently done, but individual block writes are very inefficient and so a cache be added in the future.
-The semantics of the above commands would not change, except that you could not count on the card having the data your callbacks think it has until an explicit request to flush had completed.
-Likely such a cache would be implemented as a separate wrapper around the core, or at least opt-in; I'll commit to changing the major version number if such a cache were to become the default behavior.)

-**TBD**: helper methods that expose partition / FAT modules?

 ###License
 © 2014 Nathan Vander Wilt.